isomerpages/moe-jingshanpri/_the-js-experience/Departments/Science.md

 endeavour in our students.
-Emphasis is placed on the application of concepts to real life situations, inculcating a positive learning attitude and the development of <a href="https://www.moe.gov.sg/education-in-sg/21st-century-competencies" rel="noopener noreferrer nofollow" target="_blank">21st Century Competencies</a> (21CC) such as Critical and Inventive Thinking, and Communication, Collaboration and Information Skills.&nbsp;These learning experiences tap on the students’ curiosity for learning, improving their intrinsic motivation to become independent learners.</p>
+Emphasis is placed on the application of concepts to real life situations, inculcating a positive learning attitude and the development of <a href="https://www.moe.gov.sg/education-in-sg/21st-century-competencies" rel="noopener noreferrer nofollow" target="_blank">21st Century Competencies</a> (21CC) such as Critical, Adaptive and Inventive Thinking, and Communication, Collaboration and Information Skills.&nbsp;These learning experiences tap on the students’ curiosity for learning, improving their intrinsic motivation to become independent learners.</p>